mattpolzin/OpenAPIKit/README.md

 You use a value's [`dereferenced(in:)`](https://mattpolzin.github.io/OpenAPIKit/documentation/openapikit/locallydereferenceable) method to fully dereference it.

 You can even dereference the whole document with the `OpenAPI.Document` `locallyDereferenced()` method.
-As the name implies, you can only derefence whole documents that are contained within one file (which is another way of saying that all references are "local").
+As the name implies, you can only derefence whole documents that have previously been externally dereferenced (or documents contained within one file) -- that is, all references are "local".
 Specifically, all references must be located within the document's Components Object.
 External dereferencing is done as a separeate step, but you can first dereference externally and then dereference internally if you'd like to perform both.

 Unlike what happens when you lookup an individual component using the `lookup()` method on `Components`, dereferencing a whole `OpenAPI.Document` will result in type-level changes that guarantee all references are removed. `OpenAPI.Document`'s `locallyDereferenced()` method returns a `DereferencedDocument` which exposes `DereferencedPathItem`s which have `DereferencedParameter`s and `DereferencedOperation`s and so on.